 The holder of rights concerning industrial design has the exclusive right to use the protected industrial design and to deny that right to every third party.
-The use of industrial design implies in particular the manufacturing, offering, marketing, import, export or use of that product, implying that design is embedded there or applied for that or stored for the mentioned purposes.
+The use of industrial design implies, in particular, the manufacturing, offering, marketing, import, export or use of that product, implying that design is embedded there or applied for that or stored for the mentioned purposes.

-Any unauthorized exploitation of a registered industrial design within the meaning of the above stated and unauthorized publication of the subject matter of the application shall constitute an infringement of right.
+Any unauthorized exploitation of a registered industrial design within the meaning of the above stated and unauthorized publication of the subject matter of the application shall constitute an infringement of a right.

-Legal suit due to the infringement of right can be applied for by the applicant, holder of right to industrial design and the acquirer of the exclusive license.
-The holder of an exclusive license can file also an infringement action for the infringement of right if it has not been prescribed otherwise by a license contract.
+Legal suit due to the infringement of right can be applied for by the applicant, holder of a right to industrial design and the acquirer of the exclusive license.
+The holder of an exclusive license can also file an infringement action for the infringement of right if it has not been prescribed otherwise by a license contract.

-The owner/holder of design right, that is the applicant for the registration of the design right, can submit a request for international registration of a design through the Intellectual Property Office of the Republic of Serbia, to obtain protection on the basis of the Hague Agreement Concerning the International Registration of Industrial Designs in the countries which are party to that Agreement.
+The owner/holder of design right that is the applicant for the registration of the design right, can submit a request for international registration of a design through the Intellectual Property Office of the Republic of Serbia, to obtain protection on the basis of the Hague Agreement Concerning the International Registration of Industrial Designs in the countries which are party to that Agreement.

-This field of Intellectual property is regulated by the Law on Indications of Geographical Origin (“Official Gazette of the Republic of Serbia”, No. 18/2010 and 44/2018), the Regulation on the content of application for registration of indications of geographical origin and applications for recognition of the status of authorized user of indication of geographical origin (“Official Gazette of the Republic of Serbia”, No. 93/2010 44/2018), Lisbon Agreement on the Protection of Appellations of Origin and their International Registration, Madrid Agreement for the Repression of False or Deceptive Indications of Source on Goods.
+This field of Intellectual property is regulated by the Law on Indications of Geographical Origin (“Official Gazette of the Republic of Serbia”, No. 18/2010 and 44/2018), the Regulation on the content of the application for registration of indications of geographical origin and applications for recognition of the status of the authorized user of indication of geographical origin (“Official Gazette of the Republic of Serbia”, No. 93/2010 44/2018), Lisbon Agreement on the Protection of Appellations of Origin and their International Registration, Madrid Agreement for the Repression of False or Deceptive Indications of Source on Goods.

 Indications of geographical origin shall be used to mark natural, agricultural, food and industrial products, traditional handicrafts products and services.

-Appellation of origin shall be the geographical name of a region, locality, or country used to designate a product originating therein, the quality and specific characteristics of which are due exclusively or essentially to the geographical environment, including natural and human factors, and such product is produced, processed and prepared entirely within a specific geographical area.
+An appellation of origin shall be the geographical name of a region, locality, or country used to designate a product originating therein, the quality and specific characteristics of which are due exclusively or essentially to the geographical environment, including natural and human factors, and such product is produced, processed and prepared entirely within a specific geographical area.